 A mini tummy tuck focuses on the lower belly, so there’s no belly button incision.
 Your surgeon removes excess skin and fat through a single incision just above the pubic bone.

 Tummy tuck scar care

-Dr. Clark uses techniques that ensure your incision sites are well supported and your scars are as short as possible.
+Our plastic surgeons use techniques that ensure your incision sites are well supported and your scars are as short as possible.
 You can help your scars heal optimally and fade beautifully by taking a few simple scar care measures:

 - Don’t smoke.
 Nicotine inhibits circulation, which can result in poorly healed, ugly scars.